acegoal07/minimal-redfish-api/README.md

 ## Quick Start:
 1. Clone the repository
-2. run `docker-compose up` to start the API and the database
+2. run `docker-compose up` to start the API and the mariadb database